elastic/elasticsearch-py/docs/reference/esql-pandas.md

 # ES|QL and Pandas [esql-pandas]

 The [Elasticsearch Query Language (ES|QL)](docs-content://explore-analyze/query-filter/languages/esql.md) provides a powerful way to filter, transform, and analyze data stored in {{es}}.
-Designed to be easy to learn and use, it is a perfect fit for data scientists familiar with Pandas and other dataframe-based libraries.
+Designed to be efficient to learn and use, it is a perfect fit for data scientists familiar with Pandas and other dataframe-based libraries.
 ES|QL queries produce tables with named columns, which is the definition of dataframes.

 This page shows you an example of using ES|QL and Pandas together to work with dataframes.